-Table 1 shows SNR before and after processing, ASR performance before and after processing, $P{EL}$ and $P{NR}$ for each separation.
-For comparison, the SNR and ASR performances using the a priori binary mask are also shown.
+Table 1 shows SNR before and after processing, $P{EL}$ and $P{NR}$ for each separation.
+For comparison, the SNR achieved using the a priori binary mask is also shown.
 These values are calculated for the left ear (the ear closest to the target).
 Although the speech signals were mixed at 0 dB relative to the monaural signals, the actual SNR at the left ear for the spatialised signals will depend on the spatial separation of the two talkers.

-The SNR metric shows a significant improvement at all interferer positions (on average, a three-fold improvement).
-This is supported by low values for $P{NR}$ indicating good levels of interferer rejection and relatively little target loss.
-Importantly, the missing data ASR paradigm is tolerant of target energy loss as indicated by the ASR accuracy performance.
-Indeed, the missing data ASR performance remains relatively robust when compared to the baseline system which used a unity mask (all time-frequency units assigned 1).
-We note that SNR and ASR performance approaches the a priori values at wider separations.
-Furthermore, we predict that an increased sampling rate would produce improvements in performance at smaller separations due to the higher resolution of the ITD sensitive layer (see below).
+The SNR metric shows a significant improvement at all interferer positions (on average, a threefold improvement).
+This is supported by low values for $P{NR}$ indicating good levels of interferer rejection.
+We note that performance approaches the a priori SNR values at wider separations.
+Furthermore, we predict that an increased sampling rate would produce improvements in performance at smaller separations due to the higher resolution of the ITD sensitive layer (see Discussion).